Coonabarabran

 is a town in Warrumbungle Shire that sits on the divide between the Central West and North West Slopes regions of New South Wales, Australia.
-At the 2016 census, the town had a population of 2,537,and as of 2021, the population of Coonabarabran and its surrounding area is 3,477.
+At the 2021 census, the town had a population of 2,387, and as of 2021, the population of Coonabarabran and its surrounding area is 3,477.
 Local and district residents refer to the town as 'Coona'.

-History and description

-In 1817 the area was opened up by a Government-sponsored expedition.
-In 1818 John Oxley found Aboriginal people living here — later identified as the western language reach of the Kamilaroi clans (Gamilaraay is the spelling used by linguists).
-Kamilaroi people are still well represented in the region, having occupied Coonabarabran for approximately 7,500 years.

-In 1859 Lewis Gordon first proposed a town plan survey for Coonabarabran.
+Coonabarabran is the gateway to the Warrumbungle National Park, Siding Spring Observatory and the Pilliga Forest.